FoodTruck-TrackR/backend/README.md

 ## Table of Contents

-## User and Vendor registration and login
+## Login, Registratoin, and Unprotected Endpoints
 Endpoints that do _**not**_ require authentication (Not Protected):

 | Requests        | Endpoints          | Description